 To help you find relief from tokophobia:

-- How Do You Choose a Good Psychotherapist? (from Davis Mintum Professional Services)
+- How Do You Choose a Good Psychotherapist? (from Davis Mintun Professional Services)

 - Mental Health Services Locator From the US Substance Abuse and Mental Health Services Administration; see the FAQs for such topics as insurance and other ways to pay for your treatment; homelessness; and protection and advocacy for people with severe psychiatric problems.
 Not in the US?
 Maybe your country's chapter of the World Psychiatric Association or the Nonviolent Choice Directory's page on Access to Maternal Child Health Care (by Country, Territory, Etc.) (includes national Minstries of Health) can help you find the help you need.